 Job hoppers usually have a hard time figuring out what they’re good at or what they want to do.

 So instead of sticking it out, they move around, hoping the next thing will be exactly what they want.

 When they get that next job, they realize the grass isn’t always greener on the other side and start looking again.

 To break the job-hopping cycle, consider taking all that energy you’re putting into job searching and put it into soul searching.

 At the end of the day, you’re job-hopping because you’re not happy.

 Figure out what you want to do with your life, and go do that.

 That may require you to take a pay cut.
 You may have to move.
 You might need to go back to school.

-Yes, you’re probably going to struggle for a while until you start doing what you love, but in the end, if it makes you happy, you owe it to yourself to try.
+Yes, you’ll probably struggle for a while until you start doing what you love, but in the end, if it makes you happy, you owe it to yourself to try.